 - (Optional) Supplementary materials: List of supplemental materials augmented with samples, such as past tutorial slides and survey articles, whenever possible.
 Be as complete as possible.

 - CVs of presenters: A short CV (1-2 pages) for each presenter that includes their name, affiliation, current position (e.g., Ph.D. student, Postdoc, Professor, Researcher, etc.), mailing address, phone number, and email address.
 The CVs should also describe their background in the tutorial area, including a list of relevant publications and/or presentations; any available examples of work in the area (ideally, a published tutorial-level article or presentation materials on the subject); evidence of teaching experience (courses taught or references); and evidence of scholarship in AI or computer science.

-Proposals should be submitted by September 7, 2018 (submission site available July 1, 2018).
+Proposals should be submitted by September 7, 2018 to the AAAI-19 Programs submission site at https://easychair.org/conferences/?conf=aaai19.
+Please select AAAI-19 Tutorial Submissions.
 The submission file must be in PDF format, ideally formatted using the AAAI style file.
 All information should be collated into one PDF file for submission.
 If it is necessary to refer to information in another format, such as video, the link to this material should be contained in the submitted PDF.

 Decisions about the tutorial program will be sent out by October 5, 2018.
 Speakers should be prepared to finalize their tutorial descriptions and bios by October 19, 2018, and to post completed course materials on their websites by January 4, 2019.

 Please do not hesitate to consult the AAAI-19 Tutorial Forum Cochairs on any matter by sending emails to email@example.com.

 Washington University in St. Louis, USA

 Hong Kong University of Science and Technology, Hong Kong